8 Reasons Why No One is Reading Your Blog

 It’s not necessary that every piece of content comes directly from an experience, but at least 80% of your content should be aimed to better connect the reader with YOU.

-It’s 10x more effective and will help you connect better to your readers when you talk about actual real life experiences, rather than thoughts and assumptions.
+It’s 10x more effective and will help you connect better with your readers when you talk about actual real-life experiences, rather than thoughts and assumptions.

 Here’s what I mean:

 Do you notice that in order to read that text, you have to pause at every word???